How can I configure automatic scaling in Amazon EMR?

 Amazon EMR versions 5.30.0, 6.1.0, and later

-If you're using Amazon EMR 5.30.0, 6.1.0, or later versions, you have two options for automatic scaling: Enable EMR managed scaling to automatically increase or decrease the number of instances or units in your cluster based on workload.
+If you're using Amazon EMR 5.30.0, 6.1.0, or later versions, then you have two options for automatic scaling: Enable Amazon EMR managed scaling to automatically increase or decrease the number of instances or units in your cluster based on workload.
 Or, use automatic scaling with a custom policy for instance groups, as explained in the following section.